 than the owner of the mobile home are classified as personal

 property whether or not the mobile home is permanently affixed to

 the real estate and, unless subject to assessment as Class II

 property under section eleven of this article or section two,

-article four of this chapter, shall be assessed as Class III or
+article four of this chapter, are assessed as Class III or Class IV

-Class IV personal property, as may be appropriate in the
+personal property, as may be appropriate in the circumstances.